How is interest calculated?

 Is interest accumulated to my savings?

-No, interest is paid annually to a separate account nominated by you.
+Interest is paid annually and can be added to the ISA or paid away to a separate account nominated by the saver.

 How long do I have to tie my savings up for?